Local fire department completes Door Dash delivery after driver got into an accident

 CHARLOTTE (QUEEN CITY NEWS) — West Mecklenburg Fire Department officials completed a Door Dash delivery after a driver was involved in an accident.

-Around 9:30 Saturday night, Fire officials and MEDIC responded to a car accident involving two drivers in the 2200 block of Sam Wilson Road near West Point Drive, according to the West Mecklenburg Fire Department.
+Around 9:30 p.m. fire officials and Medic responded to a car accident involving two drivers in the 2200 block of Sam Wilson Road near West Point Drive, according to the West Mecklenburg Fire Department.

 Both drivers suffered non-life-threatening injuries.